metagenomics/metagenomics-tk/docs/developer_guidelines.md

 2. At least every workflow that can be used by other external workflows should contain a short description of the functionality.

 3. Workflow names must start with `w`.

-## Versioning

-All modules are versioned according to [semantic versioning](https://semver.org/).
-The version number is incorporated in the output directory (see [output specification](pipeline_specification.md)) for easier parsing of the output directory.
-In the following we give examples when to increment which part of of the version identifier:

-Given a version number MAJOR.MINOR.PATCH, increment the:

-  * MAJOR version when you make incompatible changes, as for example modifying the output structure.
-A script that was build to parse the output structure must be adapted then.
-  * MINOR version when you add functionality in a backwards compatible manner.
-One example is adding an additional tool to the module.
-  * PATCH version when you make backwards compatible bug fixes.
-This is necessary when you for example increment the docker container version number that fixes a bug or increases the speed of the tool.

 ## Process